ahmed-shariff/experiment_server/README.md

 # Overview

-Server for experiments to get configuarations from
+Server for experiments to get configurations from

 # Setup